valdeezzee/project_template/README.md

 (Motivation.
 Why is this problem interesting and relevant to the research community?)

+The purpose of this study is to explore ways to mitigate phatom limb pain in amputees and provide alternate methods for training and rehabiliation.

 (Proposed Solution.
 How do we propose to tackle this problem (that has been identified in the previous para-graphs, is interesting to the community, and has yet to be tackled by other researchers)?)

 Creating VR eniroment to immerse the user and better assist in training and rehabilitation.